-V. INTERNSHIPS IN COUNSELING AND HUMAN SERVICES
+IV.
+INTERNSHIPS IN COUNSELING AND HUMAN SERVICES

 Clinical Instruction: During the course of academic study, CHS students are also required to apply theory into practice throughout courses via fieldwork and internships.
-This clinical training is accomplished in three ways: opportunities in the department's David W. Hall Counseling Training Center, service learning community partners, and external site Internships.
-Program Director or

-Department Chair approval is required for all internship placements.
-External sites must be inside the immediate University region, unless permission is granted by the Program Director (typically only for extenuating circumstances).
+This clinical training is accomplished in three ways: opportunities in the department's David W. Hall Counseling Training Center, community partners, and external site internships.
+Program Director or Department Chair approval is required for all internship placements.
+External sites must be inside the immediate University region, unless permission is granted by the Program Director (typically only for extenuating circumstances), Department Chair, or Dean.

 The Counseling and Human Services curriculum features two required internships.
-The first 150hour internship (CHS 380) is normally taken in the Spring semester of the student's junior year.
-Students are also required to complete another 200-hour advanced internship (CHS 481) prior to graduation, in their senior year (note that it is possible to do both internships in senior year).
+The first 150-hour internship (CHS 380) is normally taken in the Spring semester of the student's junior year.
+Students are also required to complete another 200-hour advanced internship (CHS 481; or CHS 480 for rehabilitations services concentration students) prior to graduation, in their senior year (note that it is possible to do both internships in senior year).
 Students must complete the total of 350 hours of internship to meet the accreditation guidelines provided by CSHSE.
-The service learning hours are separate and necessary for all undergraduate students in the Panuska College of Professional Studies to meet graduation requirements.
+The Community-based learning hours are separate and necessary for all undergraduate students.
+Internships are only offered during fall and spring semesters, as students need to attend weekly seminars (several sections of which are offered each fall and spring) and be under the supervision of a faculty member (as well as a community site supervisor) for the entirety of their internship experiences.

-This department has internship agreements with approximately 100 sites in Lackawanna, Luzerne, Wayne, Pike, Monroe and Wyoming Counties.
+This department has affiliation agreements with over 100 sites in Lackawanna, Luzerne, Wayne, Pike, Monroe, and Wyoming Counties.
 Students have opportunities to experience working in community mental health agencies; hospital social work departments; hospice centers; children and youth agencies; residential treatment centers for adolescents and adults; substance abuse facilities (inpatient or outpatient); early intervention programs; and agencies serving persons with disabilities.

-Internship Data Sheets for CHS 380: Internship in CHS (Appendix B) and CHS 481: Advanced Internship in CHS (Appendix C) are required to be completed by the student and signed by their internship site supervisor by July 1 (for the Fall semester) or by December 15 (for the Spring semester) in order to be eligible to register for either internship course in the respective semester.
-It is also the student's responsibility to obtain the signatures of the Program Director/Department Chair and CPS Assistant Dean (in advising) on these data sheets prior to the first day of classes in either semester in order to complete the registration process for either internship course.
+Internship Data Sheets for CHS 380: Internship in CHS (Appendix B) and CHS 480/1: Advanced Internship in CHS (Appendix C) are required to be completed by the student and signed by their internship site supervisor by June 15 (for the Fall semester) or by December 15 (for the Spring semester) in order to be eligible to register for any internship course in the respective semester.
+It is also the student's responsibility to obtain the signatures of the Program Director/Department Chair and CPS Assistant Dean (in advising) on these data sheets in order to complete the registration process for any internship course.